PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 ![decorative](images/assignment-marking-interface.png)

 It's possible for students to **upload multiple files in the same submission**, for example uploading each page of a handwritten submission as a separate image.
-These are shown as tabs above the annotation menu, which you can click to view.
+If this has occurred, the files are shown as tabs above the annotation menu, which you can click to view.

 ![Tabs showing two uploaded files, page 1 and page 2](images/assignment-marking-multiple-files.png)